Curriculum Overview

 CFT students have the option to take three elective courses listed below while in the program.
 While these elective courses are not required for graduation from the CFT Program, they are required in order to apply for and receive Marriage and Family Therapy licensure in the state of Maryland.
 Students who choose the ACP option will be required to take an additional elective graduate level course in the Department Family Science or in any other related discipline in order to satisfy the 60 credits Maryland State’s licensure requirement.

-- FMSC 698A Advanced Topics in Family Science; Trauma and Addictions in Family Life (3 credits)
+- FMSC 631 Trauma & Addiction in Family Life (3 credits)

-- FMSC 698T Advanced Topics in Family Science; Testing and Assessment in Couple and Family Therapy (3 credits)
+- FMSC 632 Testing and Assessment in Couple and Family Therapy (3 credits)